irenelam22/TinySearchEngine/indexer/DESIGN.md

 2. Test the indexer with a non-crawler generated `pageDirectory`.

-3. Test the indexer with a non-writable `indexFilename`.
+3. Test the indexer with a non-writable `pageDirectory`.

 4. Create an index file from a simple, closed set of cross-linked web pages using `indexer`, in which some page(s) are mentioned multiple times within a page, and multiple times across the set of pages.